syafik-rgb/simbf/README.md

 # Information
 * Type : "git pull" For Updates Tools
 * Method Crack https://mbasic.facebook.com
-* Log in With Token (anti checkpoint, don't use new account)
+* Log in With Token And Cookie (anti checkpoint, don't use new account)
+* Have Any Problem Login Token Please Check This : https://www.facebook.com/100015073506062/posts/1137297496782690/?app=fbl

 # Command
 ```